espressif/vscode-esp-idf-extension/README.md

   > **NOTE:** When using the **ESP-IDF: Select Flash Method and Flash** command, your choice will be saved in the `idf.flashType` configuration setting.
 - You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the device activity in a Visual Studio Code terminal.
 - To make sure you can debug your device, select the your board by pressing <kbd>F1</kbd> and typing **ESP-IDF: Select OpenOCD Board Configuration** or manually define the openOCD configuration files with `idf.openOcdConfigs` configuration in your settings.json.
 - If you want to start a debug session, just press F5 (make sure you had at least build and flash once before so the debugger works correctly).
+Check the [Troubleshooting](#Troubleshooting) section if you have any issues.

 # Available commands